Wenying-Wu/Yarn-Project-Schedule/README.md

 - [SQL workfile](https://github.com/wenyingw/Yarn-Project-Schedule/blob/main/workfile_yarn_project_schedule.sql)

 ### Note:
-- This database describes the knitting Project schedule from easy to hard
+- This database describes the knitting project schedule from easy to hard
 - It is created to help knitter to find suitable knitting projects and yarns according to their capability
 - The code is unaligned in the workfile at GitHub, but the code is aligned when opened at the local app.